datacamp-content-public/courses-in-improving-model-performance-with-linear-algebra-in-python/chapter1.md

 This Exercise intends to use matrix concept to make some data modeling and  analysis.

+This Exercise intends to use matrix concepts to make some data modeling and  analysis.
+The objective of the exercise is to model and analyze the economy of the assumed country.
+The data consist of quantities  of 35 different products recorded from Day 1 to Day 360 for two consecutive years.
+The data consists of four files and for two years.

+1. Year one: the data file for the first year are as follows:
+	1. **Quantities1.csv: ** the data consisting of quantities  of 35 different products recorded from Day 1 to Day 360.
+     2. **Prices1.csv: ** the data consisting of the corresponding daily prices per unit of the 35 products.

+2. Year two: files **Quantities2.csv**  and **Prices2.csv** consisting of the quantities and prices for the same products within the second year.

+# Question 1
+1.

+# Question 2

+# Question 3

+# Question 4

+# Question 5

+# Question 6

+# Question 7

+# Question 8

+# Question 9

+# Question 10

 `@instructions`
 1. Answer all question.
 2. Questions will be marked based on correctness and related justifications.